-The first step is probably to know exactly what is it that we are looking for with regards to size in square metres, number of bedrooms and type of property needed and where to apply for investment property loans.
+The first step is probably to know exactly what is it that we are looking for with regards to size in square metres, number of bedrooms, type of property needed and where to apply for investment property loans.
 Do we want to be in the new developments in the lower side of the Rock?
 Or are we looking for a prime position on marina front?
 Or are we the classic type and wish to live in the town area in one of those beautifully restored buildings?
 Difficult choice no doubt, but this is the most important factor to be able to focus properly on the purchase.
-If necessary, you can always seek the wisdom of a renowned professional, like the realtor in Bradenton.
+If necessary, you can always seek the wisdom of the best realtor, like the realtor in Bradenton.

 The key factor that can arguably be the most important to determine the final purchase is called location.
 Always the most important when it comes to property investment; location, location, location!
 Unless you know Gibraltar really well and inside out, you must be in the best of hands from the beginning.
 A good professional must not only find you the best suitable property within your set budget but also guide you through the different steps to reach your goal successfully.
 This is of great relevance as Gibraltar has a small and healthy property market where supply is somehow limited and often smaller than demand.
 Hence, you should try and get it right from stage one since a mistake in choice could result in complicated second choices with limited supply.

 Another key role is our final budget in case you are working on a tight budget, consider using this real estate website builder.
-Once we know exactly how much we are willing and can afford to spend, it will be a lot easier for our estate agent or business consultant to find us homes, furnished apartments and other properties.
+Once we know exactly how much we are willing and can afford to spend, it will be a lot easier for our estate agent or property management consultant to find us homes, furnished apartments and other properties.
 A property management expert can help you make the most of your investment property.

 Once these steps are completed, you should know whether you are ready to purchase the property with your own resources or if you need some form of mortgage finance.
 If the latter applies, I suggest you look carefully into property finance in Gibraltar (check July’s article in The Gibraltar Magazine) to decide the amount of the loan and different types available.
 Your estate agent, business consultant or lawyer should be of invaluable help and could happily make a personal introduction to the chosen building society or bank.